context-dependent/bp-evgen-data-analysis/README.md

 - How do we codify lessons learned to build collective intelligence?
 - How do we use collective intelligence to increase efficiency and quality?

-Out of chaos and confusion, the team working on this hopes to build some of the key foundations.
+Out of chaos and confusion, the team working on this hopes to build some of the key foundations of answers to these questions.